Brewing in Oxford

 “Liz shared so well the fruits of her research, passion and knowledge of the brewing and social history of Oxford.
 Her chosen route and commentary, supported by a magnificent handout, brought the story to life.”
 Mick Connors, Brewery History Society, July 2018.

-Please note that the content of this walk overlaps with that of the St Thomas’s walk and the industrial buildings walk.
+Please note that the content of this walk overlaps to some extent with that of the St Thomas’s walk, the Industrial buildings walk, and the Beer, sausages & marmalade walk.

-An illustrated talk on this subject is also available.
+An illustrated talk on the subject of Brewing in Oxford is also available.

 Contact me on 01865 242760 or liz@lizwoolley.co.uk to book the brewing walk.